GVRQ/Real_Estate_EDA/README.md

 # Exploratory Data Analysis(EDA) on Residential Properties

-Data science project to determine the market value of real estate objects and typical parameters of apartments for sale in St. Petersburg and other cities in the Leningrad Region.
+Data science project to determine the market value of real estate objects and typical parameters of apartments for sale in St. Petersburg and other cities in the Region.

 ## 1.0 Business Problem